-I never really get into Web 3, Crypto, and NFTs.
+I never really got into Web 3, Crypto, and NFTs.
 I think that’s mainly because I haven’t seen any real benefit for my professional and private life.

 I understand the concepts of Blockchain, crypto, and the benefits of ownership that Web 3 offers us and that it is already a big thing, but as a solo developer in the WordPress world, I already have so much stuff to keep track of (React, the Block Editor, improving and maintaining my products, doing marketing and all other business-related tasks) so there was never a good time to get into it.

-By the end of June, I got mentioned in a tweet where someone showed how you could use Simply Static to store your static WordPress website in the Permaweb (a dedicated Web3 hosting environment powered by Arweave).
+By the end of June, I got mentioned in a tweet where someone showed how to use Simply Static to store your static WordPress website in the Permaweb (a dedicated Web3 hosting environment powered by Arweave).